abhishekkushwaha4u/vitolx-backend/README.md

 You need to have Python 3.6+ installed on your system and added to path.
 In case you do not have python installed, you can follow [this](https://medium.com/analytics-vidhya/step-by-step-guide-to-install-python-environment-on-ubuntu-337d8dbdd05d) to set python up for your system.

+### ERD Model

+This is the ER diagram of the models we used in Django for building this project.
+In case you need to generate one for your own, run the `er_generator.sh` (Runs on linux only right now, and needs graphviz as a dependency)

+![ER Diagram][product-screenshot]

 ### Installation